With most everything in life, knowledge is power. This rings especially true when it comes to HIV/AIDS.

 The only way to know that you have the virus is to actually go to your doctor, health clinic or testing site and get screened for it.
 Knowing your status is incredibly important, especially for African-American women who continue to bear the brunt of the epidemic in this U.S.

-According to the Centers for Disease Control and Prevention, in 2015 Black women accounted for 60 percent of new HIV diagnoses among all women living in the U.S. In addition, we are nearly 20 times more likely to contract HIV than our white female counterparts, and in 2014, positive Black women had a higher death rate than women of all other races and ethnicities.
+According to the Centers for Disease Control and Prevention, most recent data states that Black women accounted for 60 percent of new HIV diagnoses among all women living in the U.S. In addition, we are nearly 20 times more likely to contract HIV than our white female counterparts, and in 2014, positive Black women had a higher death rate than women of all other races and ethnicities.
 Sadly, when we test positive, we are more likely to receive an AIDS diagnosis, because we waited so long to get tested.

-So in honor of National HIV Testing Day on June 27, here are six facts about testing and the power of knowing your status.
+So in honor of National HIV Testing Day on June 27 and their theme #DoingItMyWay, here are six facts about testing and the power of knowing your status.

 1.)
 Even If You Don’t Think You’re At Risk For HIV, You Still Need To Get Tested